Prajwal1110/APS.github.io/hashtable.md

 ## Code Example

-Here is an example of how hash tables can be used for user registration and management:
+Here is an example of how hash tables can be used for user registration and management in C++:

 ```cpp
 #include <iostream>